Communication situations are any kind of situation in which communication takes place.

 These interviews can be structured or unstructured, depending on the people who helm them.

-Written communication is what usually starts the interviewing process — The HR specialist contacts the job candidates whose resumes seem suitable, via email.
+Written communication is what usually starts the interviewing process — the HR specialist contacts the job candidates whose resumes seem suitable, via email.
 Such an email may include the details of an interview assignment and/or the suggested time and date for an interview meeting in-person.

-Once again, verbal communication is the dominant type throughout the later stages of the interview process — however, the HR specialist may learn a lot more about the candidates by analyzing their facial expressions, body posture, and gestures as they answer questions.
-Depending on the job position in question and whether it is tied to creatives, the interview assignments throughout the process may include visual elements, such as designs in need of redesigning.
+Once again, verbal communication is the dominant type throughout the later stages of the interview process.
+However, the HR specialist may learn a lot more about the candidates by analyzing their facial expressions, body posture, and gestures as they answer questions.

 Both the applicants and the company representatives also need to actively listen to each other.
 The job applicants need to do so to fully understand the questions and then answer them to the best of their abilities.
 The company representatives need to do so to comprehend and analyze the answers and draw conclusions on the suitability of the applicants.

-Here’s what each type of job interview is about:
+Here’s what each type of job interview is about.

 Phone job interviews